 I love various forms of chutneys with dosas, idli and even paranthas 🙂 So, I am always in search of good recipes.
 Also, since I am dieting (at least trying to eat sensible) and MIL has high cholesterol, the standard coconut and peanut chutneys are made very rarely in our house.
 So, I chanced upon palak chutney recipe in Sanjeev Kapoor’s Rice, Bread & Pickles.
 I was almost jumping with joy, the fact that I love spinach, was just an added advantage 🙂

-I also seasonsed the final chutney with little mustard seeds which was not mentioned in the original recipe somehow a chutney without that tempering seems incomplete for me specially if I am going to eat it with idly/dosa.
+I did make a minor modification to the recipe, though.
+The original recipe used grated coconut and due to the reasons stated above, I replaced the coconut with roasted channa dal.
+I also seasoned the final chutney with little mustard seeds, which was not mentioned in the original recipe.
+Somehow, a chutney without that tempering seems incomplete for me specially if I am going to eat it with idly/dosa.

 So here is the final recipe which I used.
 If you want to stick to the original recipe, just replace the roasted gram with coconut and skip the seasoning in the end and you can use the original recipe.